codebykat/wp-post-by-email/readme.md

 1. Enter those settings into the Post By Email settings and save them.
 1. Navigate to the "Activity Log" tab and press the "Check Now" button.
 When the page reloads, you should see a new entry in the log file describing the results of the mail check.

-**Caveat**
-There is sometimes a delay between sending an email and having it show up in the mailbox, especially with POP3.
+**Caveat:** There is sometimes a delay between sending an email and having it show up in the mailbox, especially with POP3.
 If you're using IMAP, you can connect using a third-party mail client to verify that messages have been received, then mark them as unread so Post By Email will pick them up.

 ## Reporting Bugs ##